Foxstream/FoxMonitoring/README.md

 # FoxMonitoring
-Tool to get diagnosting value from FoxVigi
+Tool to get diagnosting value from FoxVigi.